A Fireside Chat with Matty Matheson

 Known as much for his amazing food as his love for life, positive mental attitude, and epic Instagram account, Matty Matheson brings his larger-than-life energy to demo delicious recipes as he shares memories of the foods that have defined who he is.

 MATTY MATHESON is the celebrity chef for the digital age.
-After achieving fame with Viceland, hosting the cooking shows Dead Set on Life and It’s Suppertime!, Matheson decided that there was nothing like going into business for yourself.
-Thus, his self-produced, wildly successful YouTube series Just A Dash was born.
+After achieving fame as host of the cooking shows Dead Set on Life and It's Suppertime! on Viceland, Matheson decided to launch his self-produced, wildly successful YouTube series Just A Dash.

 Matheson’s career and burgeoning empire are a case study in discipline, brand-awareness, and killer instinct.
 Be sure to request Matty for your next event, if you want generate buzz and foster a program of fun, humor, and cogent business advice.